 Virginia is for nature lovers.
-If you set foot in this fantastic state, you must explore the natural rock bridge and its area.
+If you set foot in this fantastic state, you must explore the natural rock bridge.
 The sights are simply breathtaking.
 Looking at pictures won't do it: you need to see it for yourself.

 A wonder of nature

-The natural bridge of Virginia is known as One of the Seven Natural Wonders of the Modern World.
-It has appeared in famous paintings and books; Monacan Indians worship it and, it belonged once to Thomas Jefferson, who bought it from the King George III of England.
+The Natural Bridge of Virginia has appeared in famous paintings and books.
+Monacan Indians worship it, and it belonged once to Thomas Jefferson, who bought it from the King George III of England.
 Today, it is a national landmark and the entrance to discover natural hiking trails.

-The park that comprises the bridge is around 1,540.22 acres.
+The park that comprises the bridge is around 1,540 acres.
 The state park offers beautiful forests, rolling meadows, and views to the mountains and the Hames River valley that surround it.
 The famous Cedar Creek Trail starts from the bridge, leading to the Monacan Indian Living History Village and to the Lace Falls, featuring a magnificent 30-foot cascade.

 In the village, you will connect with the past.
 Learn about the history of the Monacan Indians and how they used the resources in this area for survival.
-For them, this was a sacred site that was denominated as the ‘The Bridge of God'.
+For them, this was a sacred site that was denominated as the "The Bridge of God."

 While in the park, make sure you also visit the Natural Bridge Caverns.
 They were discovered in the 20th century and opened in 1977.
-To behold the awe-inspiring caves, you must descend 34-stories beneath the Earth surface.
-Keep in mind that the temperature in the caverns keeps cool at 54 F degrees, so you better bring a jacket with you and proper shoes to ease the descending.
+To behold the awe-inspiring caves, you must descend 34 stories beneath Earth's surface.
+Keep in mind that the temperature in the caverns keeps cool at 54 F degrees, so you bring a jacket with you and proper shoes to ease the descending.

-Once down there, you will view the structure of the cavern and special features, such as the Colossal Dome room – a big dome-shaped room that was created over many years.
+Once down there, you will view the structure of the cavern and special features, such as the Colossal Dome room: a big dome-shaped room that was created over many years.
 Plus, you will learn how they were formed.
 Tours take place every 60 minutes and last about 45 minutes.